Executive Brief

 • Proven ability to manage multiple projects and priorities in a fast-paced environment.

-• Excellent interpersonal, communication, and conflict resolution skills.
+• Excellent interpersonal, communications, and conflict resolution skills.

 Applications & Nominations